Apply VIA UCAS - Full Time

 These areas offer some of the best sea kayaking, coasteering, mountain biking and rock climbing in the world.
 We are also extremely well placed for hill walking, caving, white-water kayaking and woodland based activities.

-The programme has established its own discrete accommodation: Cynefin.
+The programme benefits from its own specialist facility for Outdoor Adventure provision: Cynefin.
 This dedicated space offers fantastic opportunities to further develop the programme with enhanced access to resources, improved teaching spaces and on-site facilities that further promote the key objective of integrating theory and practice.

 The programme team aim to create an inclusive environment where all staff and learners feel safe, valued, respected and are able to fulfil their potential.